iPhone XS: 9 biggest annoyances and how to fix them

 Notifications are hidden by default

 Part and parcel of the Face ID issue is that you can't see notifications at a glance -- not until your face is recognized.
 This is a security feature, enabled by default, and some would say it's a smart one.
-But it can also be incredibly annoying.
+But it can also be incredibly annoying when you just want your alerts, damnit.

 I miss the Home button!